-After our last blog we decided to do an experiment.
-We went through the Google Search Engine just to see what the Google Minds Artificial Intelligent Learning mind thinks what questions women are asking and or talking about in reference to Cell Phones and Smartphones.
+After our last blog, we decided to do an experiment.
+We went through the Google Search Engine just to see what the Google Minds Artificial Intelligence thinks about what questions women are asking and or talking about in reference to Cell Phones and Smartphones.

 We did not utilize sales ads from Amazon or other retailer’s only basic information on the Google search listing.
 Out of each of the 10 pages and 100 results only approximately 10 related to Cell Phones directly in the search snippet.

 To be fair this is not a scientific study, it was a random test on a weekend in January 2019.
 It started on Saturday, January 5th and ended on Saturday, January 6th.
 As we went back to page 1 on Sunday the 6th to compare the search some of the articles had moved.